knlpscience/knlpscience/README.md

 **Interest**
 - Methodological research to improve the performance of LLM models
-- Statistically approaching machine learning or deep learning models
+- Statistically approaching machine learning or deep learning